diaghilev/course-dbt/greenery/analyses/week4.md

     - version control, code review
     - testing
     - documentation
-- Simultaneously, analysts can handle more sophisticated pipeline building with SQL (and a little fairly approachable jinja)
+- Simultaneously, analysts can handle more sophisticated pipeline building with SQL (and a little jinja)